Living beside the sea means you have a long-term relationship with a wild, wonderful and mysterious entity.

 There is something restorative about being near the water.
-The Victorians agreed, they thought that the sea air and salt water was the cure for just about every ill and in the 19th century Penzance became the destination of choice of the discerning invalid.
+The Victorians agreed.
+They thought that the sea air and salt water was the cure for just about every ill.
+In the 19th century Penzance became the destination of choice of the discerning invalid.
 Consequently the town has a very large graveyard.

 It is a magical and rather disquieting quality that the sea possesses that allows it to make whole beaches come and go at will, often overnight ( just ask Porthleven) so really it was nothing to make a wooden wreck appear to rise from the sandy seabed in January.

 It does however fascinate me.
 The wood is smooth as silk and now feels like iron.
 The scene is sad and yet majestic somehow.
 The wreck lies along way from the usual tourist trail across the bay to the famous mount.
 You feel, and usually are, alone.

 After 130 years this ship can still turn heads and excite the imagination.